Flotomate/product_docs/source/request-management/request-management-technician/request-list-view.rst

     :align: center
     :alt: figure 8

--  Section-I is the :doc:`Manage Announcements <rm-announcements>` option.
+-  Section-I is the :doc:`Manage Announcements <rm-announcements>` option; nest to that, is the Action Menu housing the :doc:`View Archived Requests <deleting-a-request>`.